 Since 2018, the World Health Organization (WHO), European Medicines Agency (EMA) and the FDA issued public health alerts followed by guidance documents, for manufacturers of active pharmaceutical ingredients and drug products on acceptable levels of nitrosamine impurities in medicines.

 An effective strategy will help manufacturers identify points in their processes that have the potential to introduce impurities, along with suitable methods to detect, measure and control them.
 Both manufacturers and global regulators play a role in ensuring that impurity levels remain within acceptable limits.
 To do so, they need tools to test and assess the risks related to nitrosamine impurities.

-The FDA deadline for evaluating manufacturing processes for approved or marketed drug products is fast approaching.
-FDA states that manufacturers should conclude a risk assessment by March 2021.
-If they identify one or more points of risk where nitrosamines are possibly being introduced, they must be confirmed using specific and sensitive analytical testing methods.
+The FDA deadline for evaluating manufacturing processes for approved or marketed drug products was in March 2021.
+If they identified one or more points of risk where nitrosamines are possibly being introduced, they must be confirmed using specific and sensitive analytical testing methods.
 Manufacturers must then report changes made to mitigate the risk by 2023.